Contrast-Security-OSS/demo-nodegoat/README.md

 1. Run `terraform plan` and check the output for errors.
 1. Run `terraform apply` to build the infrastructure that you need in Azure, this will output the web address for the application.
 1. Run `terraform destroy` when you would like to stop the app service and release the resources.

-## Tests

-This container includes cypress to run automated tests.
-These can be run using `npm run test-with-contrast`.

 ## Updating the Docker Image